How to deal with a toxic manager

 2. Get them to help you

-There is one neat psychological trick.
+There is one neat psychological trick you can use.

 If you want people to like you, make them help you.

-It may seem counterintuitive, but people become invested in the people they help.
+It may seem counterintuitive, but people become more invested in the people they help.
 They see their successes as their own.

-James could have acknowledged and appreciated her support.
+In our situation, James could have acknowledged and appreciated her support.

 It's not a lie.
 He was just too preoccupied to recognize positive things.

-You can become the person who sees that in them.
+Then, you can become the person who sees that in them.

 It's a bit of dark magic.
 But consultants can use every bit of help in these tough situations.